ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **output_logline** specifies whether the full parsed log atom should be provided in the output (boolean, defaults to true).
 * **learn_mode** specifies whether new frequency measurements override ground truth frequencies (boolean).
 * **acf_auto_pause_interval** states if the pause area is automatically set.
 If enabled, the variable acf_pause_interval_percentage loses its functionality.
-* **acf_auto_pause_interval_num_min** states the number of values in which a local minima must be the minimum, to be considered a local minimum of the function and not a outlier.
+* **acf_auto_pause_interval_num_min** states the number of values in which a local minima must be the minimum, to be considered a local minimum of the function and not an outlier.
 * **force_period_length** states if the period length is calculated through the ACF, or if the period length is forced to be set to set_period_length.
 * **set_period_length** states how long the period length is if force_period_length is set to True.
 * **min_log_lines_per_time_step** states the minimal average number of log lines per time step to make a TSA.